Chapter 11 Haig 121224

 me.
 He and I finished road guard duty that day and returned to our NDP

 in late afternoon.
-Back in camp, with no LP or ambush patrol duties for
+Back in camp, with no LP (listening post) or ambush patrol duties

 and wait for the night to close in around us.
 It would be over fifty

-this day.
-We grunts didn't know that a unit called the Blue
+day.
+Furthermore, we Dogface grunts had no idea that a unit nicknamed the Blue Spaders even

-Spaders even existed.
-We were a battalion of three hundred guarding a
+existed.
+We were a battalion of three hundred guarding a fire support

-fire support base of mechanized artillery and that was our world.
-Little
+base of mechanized artillery and that was our entire world.
+Little else going

-else going on in the distance around us mattered.
-Yet, there were more
+on in the distance mattered.
+There were more than three

-than three thousand enemy troops nearby and less than 400 of us.
-Still, we grunts never dreamed that such a big battle
+thousand enemy troops nearby and less than 400 of us.
+We had no idea of

-could take place in our area.
-I and many others believed that we were fighting a bunch of
+many others believed that we were fighting a bunch of unorganized

 more conscripts, AK-47 assault weapons, more RPGs and 122mm rockets, as

-good chance we could be killed, but at this juncture in time we never
+good chance that I could be killed, but at this juncture in time, I,

-thought for one minute that we would ever experience a human wave
+fighting against disorganized bands of guerrillas.
+We never dreamed for one minute that we would ever experience a

 This same day, Greg Murry, with A company of the 1/16th, was in